Paul Ramsey (ethicist)

 Robert Paul Ramsey (December 10, 1913 – February 29, 1988) was an American Christian ethicist of the 20th century.
-He was a Methodist and a native of Mississippi.
-He graduated from Millsaps College in Mississippi and Yale University.
+He was a Methodist and his primary focus in ethics was medical ethics.
 The major portion of his academic career was spent as a tenured professor at Princeton University until the end of his life in 1988.
+His most notable contributions to ethics were in the fields of Christian ethics, bioethics, just war theory and common law.

 Life

 Paul Ramsey undertook his doctoral studies at Yale where he was mentored by H. Richard Niebuhr.
 He subsequently taught Christian Ethics at Princeton.
 Ramsay has been credited with laying the intellectual foundations of bioethics and informed consent through his book The Patient as Person, which has continued to be a standard text in medical ethics across multiple editions.
+His book Basic Christian Ethics has been used as a seminary book for decades, but his greatest impact on social thought came through his examination of medical issues, such as abortion, euthanasia and genetic control.
 He has been credited with re-introducing just war theory into Protestant ethical reflection.
-His popular text book Basic Christian Ethics was reviewed by a young John Rawls.